FreeCAD/freecad.workbench_starterkit/README.md

 For much deeper documentation, see the generated docs/HISTORICAL_README.md.

-## Installation into FreeCAD source
+## For Installation into FreeCAD source

 1. Add option to build this app here